What to Do If My Partner Is an Alcoholic and Needs Help

 Physical and Emotional Toll on Partners and Family

 Living alongside substance abuse creates measurable physical health consequences that partners often minimize or dismiss.
 Sleep patterns become severely disrupted as family members experience hypervigilance around unpredictable behaviors and potential crises3.
+Many partners develop chronic headaches, digestive issues, and compromised immune function due to sustained stress responses.

+The emotional burden manifests through persistent anxiety, depression, and feelings of helplessness that can escalate into clinical conditions requiring professional intervention.
+Children in these households frequently exhibit behavioral regression, academic decline, and social withdrawal as they absorb the household tension.
 Consider this approach when recognizing that physical symptoms often serve as early warning indicators of deeper family system dysfunction requiring immediate attention and support.

 Common Signs and Symptoms of Alcohol Use Disorder

 Alcohol use disorder presents through observable behavioral patterns that distinguish problematic drinking from occasional overconsumption.
 Families notice frequency changes first, as drinking episodes become more predictable and necessary for basic functioning2.
+Partners typically observe the following progression:

 This method works when families recognize that AUD manifests differently across individuals, requiring careful observation of patterns rather than isolated incidents to accurately assess the severity of substance use concerns.